death-of-rats/death-of-rats.github.io/posts/icon_2018_ctf_third_challenge.md

 ````

 We will need this to find out what calculations take place in `calc_flag__object___object`.
-I will replace *local_xxh* with known or choosen names.
+I will replace *local_xxh* with known or chosen names.
-This way the graph below should be easer to underestand.
+This way the graph below should be easier to understand.

 ```
                                                         ...